Skip to main content

 Courses

 DEIB is incorporated throughout the curriculum.
-Students can also enroll in the Spring elective, Diversity Awareness Exploration in the Biomedical Sciences.
+Students can also enroll in the Spring elective, Health Equity and Diversity Awareness.

 Course Description